 Intra-EU trade in goods - main features

-Trade among EU countries as a share of total trade in goods ranged from just over 37 % for Ireland to 80 % for Slovakia in 2019.
+Trade among EU countries as a share of total trade in goods ranged from just over 27 % for Cyprus to 81 % for Luxembourg in 2021.

-Exports of goods to other Member States, 2019 (% of total intra-EU exports)
+Export of goods to other Member States, 2021 (% of total intra-EU exports)

 This article takes a close look at recent trends, focusing on total intra-EU trade in goods and the most traded products.
-It presents statistics for the EU-27 aggregate and for individual Member States for the period covering 2002 to 2019.
+It presents statistics for the EU aggregate and for individual Member States for the period covering 2002 to 2021.

 Statistics on international trade in goods between Member States of the European Union (EU)- especially the size and evolution of imports and exports - enable the EU and national authorities to evaluate the growth of the Single Market and the integration of EU economies.
 These statistics also provide EU businesses with essential information for their sales and marketing policies.

 This article is part of an online publication providing recent statistics on international trade in goods, covering information on the EU's main partners, main products traded, specific characteristics of trade as well as background information.